kammitama5/kammitama5.github.io/_posts/2018-7-11-Wednesday-July-11th.md

 ## I learned some things about myself today

  - I had a *really* interesting evening tonight!
-I pair-programmed with a guy today for about 8 hours today, and I was really pushed.
+I pair-programmed with a guy named Frank during the day for about 8 hours, and I was really pushed.
 I really appreciate the patience he had with me to keep going.
  - One of the things I *really* have to work on is not being paralyzed by a large problem.
 Basically, being able to look at a problem and break it down into smaller problems.
 Right now, I rely too much on pattern matching.
 Every problem is a nail..or I'm looking too much for metaphorical "nails".
- - Essentially, if I look at a problem and it's something that is similar to something I've seen, I use that look-up table and resolve that X is the way to solve the problem, and if not, it's often difficult for me to know where to start.
+ - Essentially, if I look at a problem and it's something that is similar to something I've seen, I use that look-up table and resolve that X is the way to solve the problem, and if not, it's often difficult for me to know where to start, because I grasp at straws mentally.
 That's what they teach you in school.
  - "This is how you write a for-loop..when you want to count things".
 So you start to associate all "counting problems" with for-loops.
 I don't want to think like that, but instead want to be more in line with the way mathematicians tend to think, which is more-so reasoning about problems by breaking things down, and considering the trade-offs